Help Stop Medicare Fraud & Abuse

 Even when you do everything right, there is a chance that you could be a target of fraud.
-Detect fraud by examining both the Medicare Summary Notice (MSN) you receive from Medicare after your claims are paid, and the Explanation of Benefits (EOB) you receive from your Part D plan after buying prescription drugs.
+Detect fraud by examining both the Medicare Summary Notice (MSN) you receive from Medicare after your claims are paid, and the Explanation of Benefits (EOB) you receive from your Part C and/or Part D plan.
 (Access your Medicare account at mymedicare.gov).

 - Did you receive all the services/prescriptions listed?

 - Were you billed for something you didn’t get?